 Figure 2 Two ways to enter the proactive management clinical pathway.

 Figure 3 Hazard ratios and multilevel confidence intervals for prognostic factors of survival in patients with peritoneal carcinomatosis of colorectal origin treated by CRS and hyperthermic perioperative chemotherapy.
 (From ref.
-[7] with permission)
+[7] with permission).

 Table 1 NIH randomized study: Long-term IP 5-fluorouracil can prevent the occurrence of peritoneal metastases n (%)